FAQs

 At Bella Health, trauma-informed care is how we approach all our work to keep you safe and supported.
 Trauma-specific care is the expert treatment we offer when trauma is the main challenge you’re facing.

-If it is determined to be a good fit (which often it is!) we continue with an intake gathering some history, a better understanind of life events that brought you to us, maintaining and triggering factors, symptom assessments, value exploration, goal setting and treatment planning.
+If it is determined to be a good fit (which often it is!) we continue with an intake gathering some history, a better understanding of life events that led to the trauma responses, maintaining and triggering factors, symptom assessments, value exploration, goal setting and treatment planning.
 This is typically 1-2 sessions to assure we have a quality treatment path that best matches your priorities and preferences.

 • Everyone’s recipe for what leads to healing and recovery is different.
 And, sometimes it’s all in the timing.
 Luckily there are many different options out there and we can discuss them during the consultation and evaluation process.